The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-AthenaC/README.md

 - What is it used for?
 How popular is it?
 Who is it for (developers or users)?
 - Incorporate real-world analogies when appropriate and useful. --->

+Before frameworks like React Native, creating a mobile app meant writing two entirely separate codebases: one in Swift or Objective-C for iOS, and another in Java or Kotlin for Android.
+These languages are known as native code, which refers to code that runs directly on a mobile device’s operating system.
+This approach was not only time consuming but also required developers to learn and maintain two completely different programming languages and environments just to build the same app twice.

-React Native is an open source framework that lets you build mobile apps for both Android and iOS using JavaScript.
-If you've ever dreamed of building your own app but felt overwhelmed by learning multiple mobile programming languages like Swift for iOS or Kotlin for Android, React Native is a game changer.
-It allows you to use familiar web development skills to create fully functional mobile apps.
-In fact, React Native was created with JavaScript developers in mind.
+React Native changes that.
+It is an open source framework that lets you build mobile apps for both Android and iOS using JavaScript.
+If you have ever dreamed of creating an app but felt overwhelmed by the need to learn multiple mobile programming languages, React Native is a game changer.
+It allows you to use the web development skills you already have to create fully functional, cross-platform mobile apps.
+React Native was built with JavaScript developers in mind.

-Since Meta released React Native in 2015, it has grown explosively in popularity.
-By 2018, it had the second highest number of contributors among all GitHub repositories worldwide.
-Today, it powers thousands of mobile apps, including ones you probably use every day.
+Since Meta released React Native in 2015, it has grown rapidly in popularity.
+By 2018, it had the second highest number of contributors of any GitHub repository.
+Today, it powers thousands of mobile apps, including many you likely use every day.

 Think of React Native like a language translator.
-You write in one language, such as JavaScript, TypeScript, or React, and it fluently interprets your app for both iOS and Android so your message is understood everywhere.
+You write your code in JavaScript, TypeScript, or React, and React Native fluently interprets it for both iOS and Android so your app can speak the right language no matter where it runs.

 ## What This Blog Will Cover